-The Cameran (1928) Director: Edward Sedgwick and Buster Keaton (uncredited) The Cameraman is an amusing and charming Buster Keaton film.
+The Cameran (1928) Director: Edward Sedgwick and Buster Keaton (uncredited) ★★★☆☆ The Cameraman is an amusing and charming Buster Keaton film.
 It tells the story of a young cameraman who tries to become a MGM filmer/photographer.
 Ironically this was Keaton's first MGM film.
-Buster falls in love with a woman named Sally and it leads him … Continue reading The Cameraman
+The Cameraman is certainly a fun film and an amusing romp with … Continue reading The Cameraman

-8/27/16 Our Hospitality (1923) Director: Joseph Frank "Buster" Keaton and John G. Blystone Buster Keaton delivers a delightful film as his first work with Our Hospitality.
-It is more sentimental than his other later films, such as The General or Sherlock, Jr. The vast luxury of rural southern plantation life is beautifully captured, yet the slapstick humor that is … Continue reading Our Hospitality
+8/27/16 Our Hospitality (1923) Director: Joseph Frank "Buster" Keaton and John G. Blystone ★★★★★ Buster Keaton delivers a delightful film with Our Hospitality -the second of his ten brilliant films under Buster Keaton Productions.
+It is more sentimental than some of his other later films, such as The General or Sherlock, Jr. The vast luxury of rural southern … Continue reading Our Hospitality

 Steamboat Bill, Jr. (1928) Director: Charles Reisner and Buster Keaton ★★★★☆ Steamboat Bill Jr. was the last of Buster Keaton’s 9 independent films made for Joseph Schenck and it was the last big comedic film of the silent era.
 His independent feature films for Schenck included: Three Ages (1923) Our Hospitality (1923) Sherlock Jr. (1924) The Navigator (1924) Seven … Continue reading Steamboat Bill Jr.